EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-success/index.md

 When faced with decision fatigue:

 - **Type 1 decisions** are *difficult or impossible to reverse*.
   - They carry a significant amount of risk.
-A thorough decision-making process should be invested in, and proceed with caution.
 - **Type 2 decisions** are *reversible*.
   - If they don’t work out, you can always revert or quickly adjust your course.